 Topological network of a 107 grain polycrystal of nanostructured aluminum.
-Atoms are colored according to the topological entity that they belong to - dark blue atoms signify grain interior, light blue and green atoms denote grain boundaries, yellow atoms form triple junctions and red atoms form quadruple points
+Atoms are colored according to the topological entity that they belong to - dark blue atoms signify grain interior, light blue and green atoms denote grain boundaries, yellow atoms form triple junctions and red atoms form quadruple points (A. Prakash)

 Plastic deformation and failure of nanostructured metals